rhearty1/rhearty1.github.io/_posts/2021-11-30-visualizing-engineering-studies.md

 2. Created a co-citation network using Sci2tool and [this tutorial](http://scottbot.net/networks-demystified-7-doing-co-citation-analyses/).
 3. In Sci2tool, I removed any edge between articles unless they’ve been cited together more than once.
 4. In Sci2tool, I removed any remaining isolated components and the small islands, focusing instead on the “blob,” the single strongly connected component shown here.
 5. In Gephi, I clarified the visualization using [these suggestions](https://www.youtube.com/watch?v=f6ElMvP7ubs).
-For instance, I color-coated based on modularity class (clusters of articles that tended to cite each other more than the others).
+For instance, I color-coated based on modularity class (clusters of articles that tended to be cited together more often than others).

 There were a few modularity classes.
 The largest, in purple, was greatly influenced by the work of Wendy Faulkner.